 Craig Brown: The Slippery Art of Biography

 In One Two Three Four: The Beatles in Time, Craig Brown gathered a kaleidoscopic mix of letters, news reports, diaries and much more besides into a brilliantly quirky not-quite-biography of the most successful pop group ever.
 It won him the prestigious Baillie Gifford Prize for Non-Fiction.
-To celebrate that success, the Book Festival has commissioned a follow-up text from Brown, reflecting on his book – and his writing process – a year after it was published.
+To celebrate that success, the Book Festival commissioned a follow-up text from Brown, reflecting on his book – and his writing process – a year after it was published.
 The result is a meditation not just on The Beatles but on the nature of biography itself.
 What should a biographer include in their subject, and what should they leave out?
 ‘Day-to-day biographical details, falling like heavy snow, can often blot out the subject,’ argues Brown.
 ‘And what is lost is the art.’
-In today’s event Brown discusses his penetrating, surprising, often hilarious views on biography with the Guardian's associate editor for culture Claire Armitstead.
-He also reads a section from his essay, which will be reproduced in full in a free printed booklet that is available to everyone who purchases Brown’s book on the Fab Four in the Book Festival bookshop - note: there are limited copies and the booklet is available while stocks last.
+In this event, filmed live at the 2021 Edinburgh International Book Festival, Brown discusses his penetrating, surprising, often hilarious views on biography with the Guardian's associate editor for culture Claire Armitstead.